xmppo/xmpp-php/README.md

 - `response.xml` -> containing XML's received from the server
 - `xmpp.log` -> will contain all other logs (currently empty)

+In order to circumvent this,  you can manually set logger when instantiating `Options` with `setLogger($logger)` where you can put any of the loggers from `Loggers/` folder (defaults to `SimpleLogger`).

+- `SimpleLogger` - creates only 3 files and overwrites them upon each established session.
 While this is good for testing a single session, concurrent ones will render those files unusable as they will get merged request/response from multiple sessions.

-In order to circumvent this, `Options` now has a possibility to set a flag with `setSimpleLog(false)` (defaults to `true`) which will create additional 3 files for each established session.
+- `FullLogger` - creates 3 files on each established session.
 These files are prefixed by time in `YMD` format, plus time and unique ID.
 It may be cumbersome to have 3 files created on each session, but it is a great way to easily see the communication between server and client this way and debug if something's wrong.

+- `NoLogger` - doesn't log anything.

 # Other